-I am a DARK Research Fellow at the Niels Bohr Institute at the University of Copenhagen, working primarily on supernovae and exotic extragalactic transients.
-I am heavily involved in several optical transient surveys, including the Young Supernovae Experiment, ePESSTO/ePESSTO+, and the Dark Energy Survey.
+I am a Postdoctoral Fellow at Queens University Belfast, working primarily on supernovae and exotic extragalactic transients.
+I am heavily involved in several optical transient surveys, including the Young Supernovae Experiment, Zwicky Transient Facility, ePESSTO/ePESSTO+, and the Dark Energy Survey.

-My research is centred around all exotic transients and trying to understand what they are from a variety of different angles; from the behaviour of their lightcurves, to their spectroscopic properties, to the host galaxy environments in which they occur.
+My research is centred around all exotic transients and trying to understand what they are from a variety of different angles; from the behaviour of their light-curves, to their spectroscopic properties, to the host galaxy environments in which they occur.
 I have a soft-spot for an extremely luminous subclass of supernovae called “Superluminous Supernovae”, but am interested in any transients which push our current understanding of physics and stellar evolution!

-Before moving to Copenhagen, I was formerly a postdoctoral researcher at the University of Southampton (2017-2019).
+Before moving to Belfast, I was formerly a DARK Research Fellow at the Niels Bohr Institute at the University of Copenhagen (2019-2023) and a postdoctoral researcher at the University of Southampton (2017-2019).
 I completed my PhD in astrophysics in 2017 at the University of Warwick.

 To find out a little more about me, my research and various miscellaneous facts, have a look on the pages linked above!